Simple spices, big flavor payoff.

 Is pickling spice good for you?

-Lots of the spices included in pickling spice have amazing antioxidant, anti-inflammatory, and metabolic properties, among other benefits.
+Many of the spices in pickling spice have strong antioxidant, anti-inflammatory, and metabolic properties, among other benefits.
 Pickled vegetables themselves are also devoid of carbohydrates, can be a great source of fiber, and have a high concentration of nutrients such as vitamin K, calcium, potassium, vitamin C, and more.

 How to store pickling spice?